contrib/contrib/README.md

 }
 ```

-The previous command configuration can also be simplifed to just an array of the steps, however this drops the description which can be very valuable for other users.
+The previous command configuration can also be simplifed to just an array of the steps.
+> NOTE: this drops the description which can be very valuable for users even if the command seems obvious.

 ```json
 {